kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

-And the Dockerfile for deployment is complete the same as we saw before!
+And the Dockerfile for deployment is completely the same as the one we saw before!

 -->